C2FO/comb/docs-md/promise.md

 #[Promises](./comb_Promise.html)

 `comb` provides an async wrapper called a [promise](http://en.wikipedia.org/wiki/Futures_and_promises).
 Promises are a way of handling async and sync behavior by encapsulating it in a wrapper.
-One of the benefits of promises is that it encourages the separation of success and failure logic, and provides a value that can be passed around rather than providing callbacks for every async action.
+One of the benefits of promises is that they encourage the separation of success and failure logic.
+Promises provide a value that can be passed around rather than providing callbacks for every async action.

 ##[comb.Promise](./comb_Promise.html)